mjclemente/cfml-weighted-round-robin/README.md

 ```

 ### Using Memory or a Cache
-The default procedure for this module is to store the round-robin rotation in memory.
-You don't need to pass any arguments in when you `init` the component, and you should store it as a singleton (or in the application scope).
+By default this component stores the round-robin rotation in memory; it is `init` without any arguments and you should store it as a singleton (or in the application scope).

 However, when you're deploying a distributed application (like Docker Swarm), or if you'd like more robust data persistence, you can configure the module to store/track the rotating elements in a remote cache (like Redis). *Note that remote caching engines are only available in Lucee or Adobe ColdFusion 2018*.